 That makes it imperative for your marketing to be audience-focused.
 And that means you must – MUST – have a good handle on your buyer personas.
 Buyer personas help you and your team to have understanding of the customers’ viewpoint.

 The reason this matters is that the sales cycle has changed over the last 20 years.
 Today, at least 60 percent of the buying process is complete before the sales department ever hears from the prospect.
 Prospects spend that time educating themselves, developing ideas and preferences.
 We depict the Buyer’s Journey like this:

 At every step along this journey, the prospective customer is seeking out information.
 Smart organizations that want to build a relationship with the audience and ultimately make the sale are feeding this appetite for information.

 Step one is to figure out who these people are.
 That means identifying buyer personas.
 You have to do that as the foundation for your content strategy.
 In many ways, well-researched and constructed buyer personas can replace the traditional creative brief.
 Once in-depth buyer personas are established, they become the focal point of marketing.

 Here are some of the persona attributes you should identify in order to make your marketing smarter:

-The specific issues, problems and pain points faced by the specific persona.
-The goal is to identify universal challenges, but also be very specific in pinpointing them.
+Challenges.
+The specific issues, problems and pain points faced by the persona.
+The goal is to identify universal challenges, but also be very precise in pinpointing them.

+Interaction Preferences.
 How do they like to receive information?
-Do they go online and figure it out for themselves, or do they have one of their direct reports do the initial research.
+Do they go online and figure it out for themselves, or do they have one of their direct reports do the initial research?

+Watering Holes.
 Where do they gather with peers?
-Identifying key trade shows and conferences, LinkedIn discussion groups, etc. is important in creating connections with the personas you’re targeting.
+Determining key trade shows and conferences, media outlets, LinkedIn discussion groups, etc. is important in creating connections with the personas you’re targeting.